ljw1004/vbspec/vb/statements.md

 If the type `E` of the enumerator implements `System.IDisposable`, then the enumerator is disposed upon exiting the loop by calling the `Dispose` method.
 This ensures that resources held by the enumerator are released.
 If the method containing the `For Each` statement does not use unstructured error handling, then the `For Each` statement is wrapped in a `Try` statement with the `Dispose` method called in the `Finally` to ensure cleanup.

-> __Note__
-> The `System.Array` type is a collection type, and since all array types derive from `System.Array`, any array type expression is permitted in a `For Each` statement.
+__Note.__ The `System.Array` type is a collection type, and since all array types derive from `System.Array`, any array type expression is permitted in a `For Each` statement.
 For single-dimensional arrays, the `For Each` statement enumerates the array elements in increasing index order, starting with index 0 and ending with index Length - 1.
 For multidimensional arrays, the indices of the rightmost dimension are increased first.

 For example, the following code prints `1 2 3 4`: